Blog

 The solution

-Innovative new PCR genotyping technology offers the hope of finding an alternative.
+Innovative new PCR genotyping technology enhanced with reverse transcriptase PCR offers the hope of finding an alternative.
 The School of Biological Sciences, University of Bristol and 3CR Bioscience have collaborated to create a high-throughput, accurate, and cost-effective alternative to sequencing for monitoring genetic variants of SARS-CoV-2 in an outbreak.

-The technology at the heart of this breakthrough is 3CR Bioscience’s patented PACE OneStep RT-PCR genotyping technology, which allows precise detection of single nucleotide polymorphisms (SNPs) in a sample, directly from RNA.
+The technology at the heart of this breakthrough is 3CR Bioscience’s patented PACE OneStep Reverse transcriptase PCR genotyping technology, which allows precise detection of single nucleotide polymorphisms (SNPs) in a sample, directly from RNA.
 The group demonstrated that, using a small panel of polymorphic SNPs, it is possible to accurately define distinct clinical variant genotypes of SARS-CoV-2 strains that are emerging within a population.

 Collaboration and innovation